rjkr007/civic-makers-climate-change-visualization/README.md

 npm i express nodemon
 ```

-11. Run npm start (while in server folder)
+0. Run npm start (while in server folder)

 ```
 npm start
 ```

-12. Go to http://localhost:3000/ and check you see the following screenshot.
+0. Go to http://localhost:3000/ and check you see the following screenshot.

 ![image](Final)

 ##  Starting up the development environment after first set up

-1. Repeat steps 6 to 12 from the above section Getting Started.
+1. If you haven't already done so, run the steps from the above [Getting Started section](#getting-started).

 2. When necessary, install only the client dependencies you need (e.g. react-scripts to 'npm run build' and testing libraries).